danielfdickinson/netlify-new-oldnew-mashup/exampleSite/content/about.md

 pages that are not naturally in the order you wish (basic ordering is by date).
 Lower weight sorts earlier.

-### Search

-This theme implements a search functionality using Fuse.js, and fusebar.js.

-### Contact Form

-The theme includes basic support for a contact form (given an appropriate server-side POST receiver).

 ### A note on displaying copyright / licenses

 This theme has an archetype and taxonomy that make it easy to indicate